vkoskiv/c-ray/README.md

 ## Synopsis

-C-Ray is a simple raytracer built for studying computer graphics.
+C-ray is a simple raytracer built for studying computer graphics.
 It's also a great platform for developing your own raytracing algorithms.
 Just write your own rayTrace() function!
-Multithreading, 3D model loading and render previews are handled by c-ray, so you can concentrate on the core principles.
+Multithreading, 3D model loading and render previews are handled by C-ray, so you can concentrate on the core principles.

-C-Ray currently supports:
+C-ray currently supports:
 - Real-time render preview using SDL
 - Easy scene compositing using JSON
 - Multithreading